raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "The 8-panel design is perfect for our apartment.
+> 'The 8-panel design is perfect for our apartment.
 The interactive wall is a huge hit with our baby and the double-locking gate gives extra security.
-Very happy with the purchase!"
+Very happy with the purchase!'

 ---